ReetuData/Entity-Search-System/readme.md

 - The "data_helpers.py" script provides essential functions for data retrieval and preprocessing.

-- The `retrieve_data` function fetches data from a given URL, checks for a HTTP request and JSON parsing errors, and returns the data as a JSON representation.
+- The `retrieve_data` function fetches data from a given URL, checks for an HTTP request and JSON parsing errors, and returns the data as a JSON representation.

 - The data preprocessing starts with the loading of a Parquet file using `read_dataframe`.